ProjectLibertyLabs/gateway/docs/src/GettingStarted/SSO.md

 <div class="warning">
 Remember that the Account Service is NOT meant to be an externally exposed service.
-It should be configured in an appropriately isolated network environment, and your Application backend will need to make the call securely.
+It should be configured in an appropriately isolated network environment, and your application backend will need to make the call securely.
 </div>

 ```bash